 First, it’s super important to know how long you’re allowed to stay in the country (this goes for any country outside of your home country).
 In Croatia, individuals with a U.S. passport can currently stay for up to 90 days out of any 180-day period.

-Important note: Croatia is becoming a part of the EU’s Schengen area, and as of January 1, 2023, Schengen area travel restrictions will apply (currently individuals with U.S. passports can stay in the Schengen area for 90 days out of any 180-day period).
+Important note: Croatia became part of the EU’s Schengen area, and as of January 1, 2023, Schengen area travel restrictions will apply (currently individuals with U.S. passports can stay in the Schengen area for 90 days out of any 180-day period).
 Basically, this means you’ll be able to stay in Croatia and any Schengen area country for a total of 90 days in any 180-day period, but once that 90 days is up, you’ll need to leave the Schengen area until you’ve been out of the area for 90 days.

 There are visas you can apply for to extend your stay.
 I won’t go into too much detail on these, but you can learn more information about different visas in Croatia here.